 Personal Injury That Results From Product Failures

-Sometimes, a person experiences harm in their very own home or vehicle.
-The harm can be considered personal injury when it occurs as a result of the negligence of a manufacturer who built, marketed, and/or sold a product with a flaw that caused the injury.
+Sometimes, a person suffers harm in their very own home or vehicle.
+The harm can be considered personal injury when it occurs as a result of the negligence of a manufacturer who designed, built, marketed, and/or sold a product with a dangerous flaw that caused the injury.
 The product failure cases in this category include:

 - Design defects